 At Rollins, academic scholarships are awarded based on a holistic review of your accomplishments as part of the admission process.
 As a result, when you apply to Rollins, you’re automatically considered for a wide range of merit scholarships that award from $10,000 to more than $65,000 annually.

-Rosen and Boys & Girls Club Scholarships
+Boys & Girls Club Scholarships

 Rollins Athletic Scholarships